rya-sge/access-denied/_posts/2024-03-28-ethereum-staking.md

 ### Withdrawal address

-As already indicated in the previous paragraph, the recommended way is to provide a withdrawal address with the initial deposit to automatically enable reward payments and also the ability to fully exit the funds at anytime.
+As already indicated in the previous paragraph, the recommended way is to provide a withdrawal address with the initial deposit to automatically enable reward payments and also the ability to fully exit the funds at any time.

-- The Withdrawal address should be to a regular Ethereum address and will be the only address funds can be sent to from the new validator accounts, and cannot be changed once chosen.
+- The Withdrawal address should be to a regular Ethereum address and will be the only address funds can be sent to from the new validator accounts and cannot be changed once chosen.

 - If this is not provided now, the deposited funds will remain locked on the Beacon Chain until an address is provided.
 Unlocking will require signing a message with the BLS withdrawal keys, generated from the mnemonic seed phrase (so keep it safe).